 - #1.
-Financial assets at fair value through profit and loss: As at year end date there were no financial liabilities classified in this category. - #2.
+Financial assets at fair value through profit and loss: As at year end date there were no financial asset classified in this category. - #2.
 Loans and receivables: Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 Assets that are for sale immediately or in the near term are not to be classified in this category.
 These assets are carried at amortised costs using the effective interest method (except that short-duration receivables with no stated interest rate are normally measured at original invoice amount unless the effect of imputing interest would be significant) minus any reduction (directly or through the use of an allowance account) for impairment or uncollectibility.
 Impairment charges are provided only when there is objective evidence that an impairment loss has been incurred as a result of one or more events that occurred after the initial recognition of the asset (a 'loss event') and that loss event (or events) has an impact on the estimated future cash flows of the financial asset or group of financial assets that can be reliably estimated.
+The methodology ensures that an impairment loss is not recognised on the initial recognition of an asset.
 Losses expected as a result of future events, no matter how likely, are not recognised.
 For impairment, the carrying amount of the asset is reduced through use of an allowance account.
-The amount of the loss is recognised in the income statement.
-The trade and other receivables are classified in this category. - #3.
+The amount of the loss is recognised in the statement of return.
+An impairment loss is reversed if the reversal can be related objectively to an event occurring after the impairment loss was recognised.
+Typically the trade and other receivables are classified in this category. - #3.
 Held-to-maturity financial assets: As at year end date there were no financial asset classified in this category. - #4.
 Available for sale financial assets: As at year end date there were no financial asset classified in this category.